mlii0117/COV-CTR/README.md

-The initial findings are summarised and submitted to the 34th NIPS, which are also available in Arxiv.
+The initial findings are summarised and submitted to the 34th NIPS which are also available in Arxiv.